Lancashire Cotton Famine: Effects in other parts of the world

 To moderate the effects of the cotton famine, the British tried to diversify its sources of cotton by making former subsistence farmers in British India, Egypt and elsewhere grow cotton for export often at the expense of staple food production.
 An attempt to grow cotton was also made on the island of Sicily.
 With the ending of the American Civil War, these new cotton farmers became redundant and their cotton was hardly demanded.
 This led to their impoverishment and aggravated various famines in these countries in the second half of the 19th century.

-In China, the British enjoyed an increase in trade following the results of the Second Opium War and subsequent rise of exports to China by 30 percent from year 1859-1860.
+In China, the British enjoyed an increase in trade following the results of the Second Opium War and subsequent rise of exports to China by 30 percent from year 1859–1860.
 But with the outbreak of the American Civil War caused disruptions driving the price of cotton "so high that the Chinese stopped buying from outside".
-The textile trade lost two-thirds of its value from 1861-1862 and kept falling.
+The textile trade lost two-thirds of its value from 1861 to 1862 and kept falling.

 Regions such as Australia, welcomed skilled spinners and weavers and encouraged their immigration.